TZstatsADS/Fall2018-Proj3-Sec1-grp3/lib/README.md

 ### Code lib Folder

-The lib directory contains various files with function definitions and code.
+The lib directory contains the code files of baseline model and xgboost model including feature, train, test, superesolution.
+Xgboost model has a supply file which is used for tuning parameter.